 Seeking a private aircraft charter to Queenstown, New Zealand?
 Queenstown has become a major tourism hub in the recent times.
 Some of the airports that can be used to access it include:

 - Queenstown International Airport (ZQN): This is New Zealand’s second largest and busiest airport after Auckland Airport.
-It serves as a hub for a large number of airlines including Air New Zealand, as well as Jetstar Airways.
+It serves as a hub for a large number of airlines including Air New Zealand as well as Jetstar Airways.
 International flight traffic to and from the airport has grown significantly over the recent past, and it now serves close to 1.5 million passengers annually.
-Queenstown International Airport also handles daily charter flights.
+It also handles daily charter flights.

 - Kerikeri Airport (KKE): This airport started out as a grass airstrip in the 1930s.
 Since then, it has grown to become one of the most significant airports in the region.
 In addition to being used to reach the surrounding domestic destinations, the airport is also used as a light aircraft transit facility.

-- Rotorua Regional Airport (ROT): This is located in the suburbs of Rotokawa, around three miles east of the Rotorua CBD.
-The airport is one of the best equipped in the region with amenities, such as cafes, book stores, and conference facilities.
+- Rotorua Regional Airport (ROT): This is located in the suburbs of Rotokawa, around 3 miles east of the Rotorua CBD.
+The airport is one of the best equipped in the region with amenities such as cafes, book stores and conference facilities.
 Other amenities include hangar rental as well as fuel sales and aircraft servicing.
 It has two runways, though both can’t be used at the same time.

-- Hamilton International Airport (YHM): Located about nine miles away from the city of Hamilton, the Hamilton International Airport is one of the busiest in the region.
+- Hamilton International Airport (YHM): Located around 9 miles away from the city of Hamilton, the Hamilton International Airport is one of the busiest in the region.
 It provides facilities for both flight training as well as commercial and private flight use.
-Hamilton International Airport serves more than half a million passengers a year.
+It serves more than half a million passengers a year.

 - Invercargill Airport (IVC): Located only one mile away from the city of Invercargill in New Zealand, this airport happens to be the most southernmost airport in the Commonwealth.
 It has one terminal and four gates.
 One of the interesting facts about the airport is that it was built on reclaimed land.

-- Woodbourne Airport (BHE) : This is a small airport located around five miles west of the city of Blenheim.
+- Woodbourne Airport (BHE) : This is a small airport located around 5 miles west of the city of Blenheim.
 It is also within a two hour drive from the city of Queenstown.
-Woodbourne Airport is one of the oldest in the country, and is mainly used by the military as well as by Eagle Airways.
-Chartered aircraft are also allowed to land at BHE.
+The airport happens to be one of the oldest in the country, and is mainly used by the military as well as by Eagle Airways.
+Chartered aircraft are also allowed to land here.